 One first option to secure users' flows consists of using IPsec at IP level.
 In fact, enterprises tend to adopt VPN systems for communications among offices.
-The problem of this solution is that it demands from the VPN-gateways installed in the data centre and offices to be fast enough not to add undesirable delays in voice packets.
+The problem lies in that this solution demands from the VPN-gateways installed in the data centre and offices to be fast enough not to add undesirable delays in voice packets.

 Security can also be managed at transport layer.
 SIP over Transport Layer Security (TLS) protocol is called SIPS.
-This protocol ensures hop-by-hop security, so that it might only be interesting in case all SIP entities have wholesale relationships and they use PKI (Public Key Infrastructure) for authentication processes.
-Besides, TLS runs over TCP, while the most suitable protocol for real time traffic is UDP.
+This protocol ensures hop-by-hop security, so that it might only be interesting in case all SIP entities have wholesale relationships and they use PKI (Public Key Infraestructure) for authentication processes.
+Besides, TLS runs over TCP, while the suitable protocol for real time traffic is UDP.